mattvenn/zero-to-asic-www/content/analog.md

 ## Important News!

-Efabless has [just shut down](https://www.linkedin.com/posts/tinytapeout_were-very-sad-to-hear-that-efabless-corporation-activity-7301638170297720832-n7Ru?utm_source=share&utm_medium=member_desktop&rcm=ACoAADBBa0IBN25zxsEN43Y0wLw41Q7UfjJhMV0).
-This has caused a temporary disruption to our route to silicon.
+Efabless [recently shut down](https://www.linkedin.com/posts/tinytapeout_were-very-sad-to-hear-that-efabless-corporation-activity-7301638170297720832-n7Ru?utm_source=share&utm_medium=member_desktop&rcm=ACoAADBBa0IBN25zxsEN43Y0wLw41Q7UfjJhMV0) causing a temporary disruption to our route to silicon.

-The course continues to run, but in the event that I'm unable to find a future manufacturer, I will offer a refund of the tiles and chips included in course tickets.
+We now have a new shuttle open with IHP, with more coming soon.
 For more information, check the [FAQ](https://tinytapeout.com/efabless-faq).

 {{< youtube wM4cobfjMMQ >}}